 The Athletics Club meets twice a week and Saturday mornings, beginning at the end of the Spring term.
 Everyone is welcome to experience the many different events using the school facilities and those at Thiepval.
 Friends’ compete on a regular basis with schools such as Grosvenor Grammar, Methody, Ballyclare HS and Dromore HS at venues such as Mary Peter’s Track and Antrim Forum.
 As a result of these competitions squads are selected for the District Championships.

-Friends’ pupils competed in the District Athletics Championships on Tuesday and Saturday, in the usual 2nd week in May.
-The following pupils finished in the top 6 gaining points for the school
+Friends’ pupils competed in the District Championships on Tuesday and Saturday, in the usual 2nd week in May.
+25 athletes finish 4th, 5th and 6th place gaining valuable points for the school.

 Mini Boys and Girls (Y8)

 Isabella Connor, Ella Latuske, Susannah Kyle, Sushruth Ramesh, Connor Harvey

 Clare Neeson , Minor Girls Relay

 Holly Winters, Hannah Cochrane, Lara Kennedy, Rebekah Irwin, Matthew Cherry, Alex Murphy, Sam McKenzie, Peter Brown, Junior Girls Relay